- Decision making

 - A retrospective on the last release.
 This should capture feedback on what went well and what could be improved and generate action items to act on the feedback.

 - Kicking off the next release.
 The involves:

-- The Product Manager describing the themes, goals and priorities of the new release
+- The Product Manager describing the themes, goals and priorities of the upcoming issues

 - Reviewing the Development Board for the new milestone.
 High-priority items are assigned owners so that everyone has something to get started on.

 - Identifying the release manager - the person who will co-ordinate things on release day.